 4) Identify all the ads competitors are using for specific keyword groups

-Knowing the ads copies for the specific keywords the competitors bid on in Google Ads will help you to strategize your move in an effective manner.
+Knowing the ads copies for the particular keywords, the competitors bid on in Google Ads will help you strategize your move effectively.

 - Navigate to Website Analysis > Domain Analysis > PPC Research > Ad Examples.

 - Enter your competitors’ domain name in the search bar.